groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/htmlviewoptions/_index.md

 | resourceStreamFactory | [ResourceStreamFactory](../../com.groupdocs.viewer.interfaces/resourcestreamfactory) | The factory that implements methods for creating resource URLs and instantiating/releasing the output HTML resource stream. |

 **Returns:**
-[HtmlViewOptions](../../com.groupdocs.viewer.options/htmlviewoptions) - A new instance of the  HtmlViewOptions  class for rendering into HTML with external resources.
+[HtmlViewOptions](../../com.groupdocs.viewer.options/htmlviewoptions) - a new instance of the  HtmlViewOptions  class for rendering into HTML with external resources.
 ### forExternalResources() {#forExternalResources--}
 ```
 public static HtmlViewOptions forExternalResources()